 note: adopted 2002; the song was first used as an anthem when Timor-Leste declared its independence from Portugal in 1975; the lyricist, Fransisco Borja DA COSTA, was killed in an Indonesian invasion just days after independence was declared

-Togo name: "Salut a toi, pays de nos aieux" (Hail to Thee, Land of Our Forefathers)
+name: "Salut a toi, pays de nos aieux" (Hail to Thee, Land of Our Forefathers)

 lyrics/music: Alex CASIMIR-DOSSEH